MPGxxYT/JBCrates/README.md

 # JBCrates

 The plugin that will revolutionize crates. *totally*.
 Anyways, this plugin will be the crates plugin used on the PrismForge Jailbreak server.

+Built on Paper 1.19.4.
+So all releases support Paper 1.19.4.
 ## Commands